tomasc/mongoid_markdown_extension/README.md

 ## Usage

-Add to Mongoid models as:
+Add to Mongoid models:

     field :text, type: MongoidMarkdownExtension::Markdown

+Use in your views:

+    = your_model.text.to_html

 ## Contributing